 Mixers add unnecessary complexity.
 All those dials, buttons, and faders make perfect sense to the experienced audio pro, but most podcasters are completely new to this stuff.
 A mixer can end up being an intimidating barrier that you don’t need in your way to getting your show recorded, published, and launched.

-USB audio interfaces are so much cleaner and simpler than mixers.
+USB audio interfaces are much cleaner and simpler than mixers.
 They’re not the only option that trumps the mixer, though.
 The digital recorder is another solid choice in a podcaster’s toolbox.

 Digital Voice Recorders